NETWAYS/icingaweb2-module-grafana/doc/08-config-jwt.md

 1. Read the docs, and configure your grafana.ini

-2. Copy the PUBLIC key from Icinga (/etc/icingaweb2/modules/grafana/jwt.key.pub) to the path configured in "key_file".
+2. Copy the **public key** from Icinga (/etc/icingaweb2/modules/grafana/jwt.key.pub) to the path configured in "key_file".

 3. Enable url_login, header_name and username_claim/email_claim these options are required.

 4. Enable allow_embedding in the security section.

-5. Restart grafana
+5. Restart Grafana